-Table 3 shows the estimates of equation (17) on non-agricultural outcomes.
-The most striking results are in columns (1) and (2): grant-recipient households in no-loan villages are more likely to own livestock (12 percentage points, se=1), and there is a large (US\$180, se=70), statistically significant (but rather imprecisely measured) increase in the value of total livestock compared to no-grant households.
-This represents a 15% increase in the value of household livestock, and is slightly larger than the value of the grant itself.
+Table 3 shows the estimates of equation (11) on non-agricultural outcomes.
+The most striking results are in columns (1) and (2): grant-recipient households in no-loan villages are more likely to own livestock (12 percentage points, se=1), and there is a large (US\$255, se=94), statistically significant increase in the value of total livestock compared to no-grant households.
+This represents a 19% increase in the value of household livestock and is slightly larger than the value of the grant itself.
 Recall we saw in Table 2 that households only spent part of the grant on input expenses.
-The livestock value is measured several months after harvest; these results could indicate that households moved some of their additional farming profits into livestock post-harvest, or they may reflect measurement challenges.21 We also see that the grant increased the likelihood in no-loan villages that a recipient household had a small enterprise (column (3); +4 percentage points, se=2, control group mean =0.83).
-Grant recipient households also consumed more, including 5.6% more food (column (4); US\$0.34 per day per adult equivalent, se=0.14, control group mean = 5.96) and 6.4% in non-food expenditures (column (5); US\$2.80 per month, se=1.38, control group mean = 43.81).
+The livestock value is measured several months after harvest; these results could indicate that households moved some of their additional farming profits into livestock post-harvest, or they may reflect measurement challenges.23 We also see that the grant increased the likelihood in no-loan villages that a recipient household had a small enterprise (column (3); +4 percentage points, se=2, control group mean =0.83).
+Grant recipient households also consumed more, including 6.2% more food (column (4); US\$0.37 per day per adult equivalent, se=0.15, control group mean = 6.01) and 7.4% in non-food expenditures (column (5); US\$3.32 per month, se=1.54, control group mean = 44.94).
 Columns (6)-(9) show no statistically significant main effect of the grant on whether the household has any financial savings, education expenses, medical expenses, or whether a household member has migrated.